higirobruce/user-management/README.md

 ## Support

-For support and questions, please open an issue in the repository or contact the development team.
+For support and questions, please open an issue in the repository or contact the development team @ softwaredivision@risa.gov.rw.